shoetten/bedrock-gulp/README.md

 Make sure you have [composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx), npm (comes with [node](https://nodejs.org)) and [gulp](http://gulpjs.com) installed.

-Then credit a new project by running:
+Then create a new project by running:

     composer create-project shoetten/bedrock-gulp <path>
     cd <path>